Cutting to the chase, here are the fastest web hosts and who we think each is best for:

 Google engineers have found that many Internet users get frustrated by waiting even 400 milliseconds for a website to load.

-High speed hosting services not only improve user experience, they also:
+High-speed hosting services not only improve user experience but they also:

 - Have a positive impact on search engine ranking (Google admitted it)

-- Increase amount of time on site because users are comfortable browsing more
+- Increase the amount of time on site because users are comfortable browsing more

 - Is a huge factor in your overall website speed